melaniebrgr/learning-computer-science/04-rust/01-introduction.md

 ## Creating a project

 Rust has a build system and package manager called `cargo`.
+Use cargo to manage building, compilation, and configuration.
 `cargo new` with a project name and optional flags will create a new project.
 `--bin` will setup a binary program (the default) and `--lib` will set up a library.